 About Jennifer Robson

-Jennifer Robson is the author of 5 novels set around the World War II era: The Gown, After the War is Over, Moonlight Over Paris, Goodnight from London, Somewhere in France, and Our Darkest Night.
+Jennifer Robson is the author with several novels set around the World War II era: The Gown, Coronation Year, After the War is Over, Moonlight Over Paris, Goodnight from London, Somewhere in France, and Our Darkest Night.
 She has a doctorate in British economic and social history, worked as a former editor, and is currently a full-time writer.
 She lives in Toronto, Canada, with her family.
 Visit the author’s website →